David M. Fahey: Career

 Since retiring, Fahey has often written about United States history.
 In 2010 his book about the Women's Temperance Crusade in the village of Oxford, Ohio, was published.
 It included a sketch of Dr. Alexander Guy (1800–1893) and his family and an excerpt from the memoir of his son Wm Evans Guy.

 He was a member of the editorial board of the series "Drugs and Alcohol: Contested Histories" published by Northern Illinois University Press.

 He served as president of the Alcohol and Temperance History Group (later reorganized as the Alcohol and Drugs History Society).
 Fahey was the first recipient of the Alcohol and Drugs History Society's senior scholar achievement award for lifetime service.
 In 2015 received another ADHS service award.

 Fahey was senior editor for the documentary collection Milestones of World Religions.
 He is co-editor of a historical encyclopedia of alcohol and drugs in North America, published in 2013.
 He also edited E. Lawrence Levy's Autobiography of an Athlete (1913).
 It was published in 2014 as E. Lawrence Levy and Muscular Judaism, 1851-1932: Sport, Culture, and Assimilation in Nineteenth-Century Britain.

 In 2020 he published a short book, Temperance Societies in Late Victorian and Edwardian England, followed in 2022 by The Politics of Drink in England, from Gladstone to Lloyd George, and in 2023 Forgotten Temperance Reformers.
-Fahey's most recent book is Three Victorian Historians: Hallam, Buckle, Gardiner.
-Currently he is writing about the Strickland sisters as Victorian historians.
+Fahey's most recent books are Three Victorian Historians: Hallam, Buckle, Gardiner (2025) and Sister Historians in Early Victorian England: Agnes and Eliza Strickland (2026).
+Currently he is writing about what he calls neglected historians of seventeenth-century England: Hobbes, Rapin, Mrs. Macaulay, Lingard, Guizot.

 Personal life

-Fahey's is married to Mary J. Fuller, emerita professor of English at Miami University.
+Fahey's is married to Mary J. Fuller, emerita professor of English at Miami University and founding director of the Ohio Writing Project.

 See also Patrick Geshan, “He’s not done yet: Miami professor Fahey just keeps publishing,” Oxford Observer, Sept.16, 2022, reprinted in Hamilton Journal-News, Sept.
 24, 2022.